cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 ## Cylc Development Workshop 2020
 ### 10-14 Feb, NIWA, Wellington, New Zealand

-### Workshop Goals
+## Goals

 Primarily: to review Cylc 8 progress and chart the roadmap to completion.
-Cylc 8 has more complex architecture than Cylc 7 (and earlier versions) and it makes use of a much wider variety of technologies and protocols.
+Cylc 8 has a more complex architecture than Cylc 7 (and earlier versions) and it makes use of a much wider variety of technologies and protocols.
 This is an opportunity for us all to get a better understanding of the complete system as well as plan next steps.